m-konopka/ml-scoring/README.md

   - optuna 2.7.0
 - Data:
   - In the experiments we used [*Default of credit card clients data set from UCI Machine Learning repository*](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients).
   - 2/3 of the data was randomly selected as a training set and 1/3 as a test set.
-When performing hyperparameter optimization, the train set was further splitted using 10-5 fold cross-validation scheme.
+When performing hyperparameter optimization, the train set was further splitted using 10 5-fold cross-validation scheme.

 ## Reproduction